What Your Favorite Import Cars Will Cost After Trump's Tariffs Kick In

 The XE is handsome and slick-handling, but it’s had to crack a crowded American market for sport sedans, with sales climbing to a modest 9,300 units last year.
-The aluminum-intensive XE is also first Jaguar ever built in Solihull, U.K., the traditional home of Land Rover.
-But we Yanks likely won't do our part to keeping that assembly line running, if we're forced to pay daunting premiums on the XE.
+The aluminum-intensive XE is also the first Jaguar ever built in Solihull, U.K., the traditional home of Land Rover.
+But we Yanks likely won't do our part to keep that assembly line running, if we're forced to pay daunting premiums on the XE.
 Ah, but Volvo’s timing is perfect, having just cut ribbons on a South Carolina plant that’s turning out the swanky new S60 sedan.
 Priced from below $37,000—about what the Jaguar starts from today—it would represent an alluring, tariff-free luxury alternative.

 Lamborghini Huracán Performante

 Base price: $275,000

 Post-tariff price: $330,000

 It’s hard to feel sorry for people wealthy enough to afford a Lamborghini, including one as spectacular as the Performante.
 But a trade war could even throw a destructive grenade at the supercar economy: Rich people didn’t get that way by being stupid with their money.
 A $50,000 tariff on any imported, $250,000 supercar or ultra-luxury car—one that might be quickly flushed away in lost resale value—is enough to make even highly successful people think twice about their choices.
 Facing painful price hikes on every Italian, British, German or Japanese supercar, a few might be pissed off enough to say, “You know what?
 Screw it.
 I can have a 755-horsepower Corvette ZR1 for $120,000 to start, and use the savings for that awesome wake boat I’ve been wanting.”
 If Chevy dealers suddenly see slick Europeans in Gucci loafers prowling around, they’ll know the reason why.